 The role of inflammation in glaucoma

-The onset of glaucoma is related to various risk factors, which include advanced age, increased intraocular pressure (IOP) and genetic background.
+The onset of glaucoma is related to several risk factors, which include - as mentioned above - advanced age, increased intraocular pressure (IOP) and genetic background.
 Oxidative stress, mitochondrial dysfunction and cellular senescence tend to be increased in the ageing retina and are considered among the main factors increasing the risk of glaucoma.
 When the retina ages, in fact, oxidative stress and lipid peroxidation are considered the main causes of tissue stress, which leads to the activation of local parainflammation of varying degrees.

-Para-inflammation is defined as an adaptive tissue response to harmful stimuli, stress or malfunction, and has characteristics that are considered to be intermediate between the normal basal tissue state and the inflammatory state.
+Parainflammation is defined as an adaptive tissue response to noxious stimuli, stress or malfunction, and has characteristics that are considered to be intermediate between the normal basal tissue state and the inflammatory state.
 A physiological level of parainflammation is necessary to maintain tissue homeostasis and restore function, but when tissue is exposed to stress and/or malfunction for a prolonged period, inflammation can play a deleterious role and be implicated in both the onset of glaucoma and its progression.
-In fact, excessive parainflammation can produce inflammatory responses with a marked release of cytokines and chemokines, which cause irreparable damage to the neuroretina.
+Indeed, excessive parainflammation can produce inflammatory responses with a marked release of cytokines and chemokines, which cause irreparable damage to the neuroretina.

 Inflammation can also have a detrimental effect on conjunctival and corneal barrier functions and cause activation of the immune system.
 Consequently, glaucoma appears as a disease in which inflammatory processes may be present to varying degrees throughout the entire structure of the eye.